Sensorineural Hearing Loss Guide: Restore Neural Sound Processing

 • While SNHL is generally irreversible, there are effective treatments such as hearing aids, cochlear implants, and therapeutic interventions.

-• Nano OTC hearing aids offer a cost-effective and convenient option for mild to moderate sensorineural hearing loss, requiring no custom fitting and easy self-adjustment.
+• Nano OTC hearing aids are a cost-effective and convenient option for adults with perceived mild to moderate hearing loss.

 What is Sensorineural Hearing Loss?